 Rachel Elspeth Gross

-Literary Arts; Multi Arts; Teaching Artist/Instructor: Guest Speaker for Schools/Classrooms, Multi-Day Artist Residency for Schools/Classrooms, Private Lessons for Adults, Private Lessons for Kids, Workshop Presenter for Schools/Classrooms; Visual Arts: Crafts, Functional and/or Decorative, Guest Speaker for Schools/Classrooms, Illustration, Jewelry, Literary Arts, Mixed Media, Multi Arts, Multi-Day Artist Residency for Schools/Classrooms, Painting, Performers and Writers, Private Lessons for Adults, Private Lessons for Kids, Teaching Artist/Instructor, Textiles, Visual Arts, Workshop Presenter for Schools/Classrooms
+Literary Arts; Multi Arts; Teaching Artist/Instructor: Guest Speaker for Schools/Classrooms, Multi-Day Artist Residency for Schools/Classrooms, Private Lessons for Adults, Private Lessons for Kids, Workshop Presenter for Schools/Classrooms; Visual Arts: Crafts, Functional and/or Decorative, Illustration, Jewelry, Mixed Media, Painting, Performers and Writers, Textiles

 Rachel Elspeth Gross is a fashion historian and writer; her work focuses on apparel/costume history from between 1800 CE and today.
 Rachel’s research is focused on the stories behind names, houses, and brands, with an emphasis on people who have been left out of history (which unfortunately happens a lot to people of color, BIPOC, LGBTQ+, and women.)
 All of Rachel’s research is focused on the stories behind the names, houses, brands, and trends that affect what people wear and why they wear it.